mosip/pre-registration/docs/configuration.md

 ## Property files
 The configuration of the services is controlled by the following property files that are accessible in this [repository](https://github.com/mosip/mosip-config/tree/master).
-:
+Please refer to the required released tagged version for configuration :
 * `application-default.propertes`
 * `pre-registration-default.propertes`